dlt-hub/dlt/docs/website/docs/general-usage/schema-evolution.md

 # Schema evolution

+Schema evolution combines a technical process with a curation process, so let's understand the process, and where the technical automation needs to be cmpleted with human curation.

 ## Whether you are aware or not, you are always using structured data before usage

 Data used is always structured, but usually produced unstructured.